 Just like so many of us, I know you’re asking, “How do I lower my bills?”
 Saving money at the grocery store checkout is important to all of us, but knowing how to shop smart will help you to save even more.

-1. Buy in season – One way to save money on groceries is to buy in season.
-When produce is available because it is being grown right now, stores and farmer’s markets are able to sell it at lower prices.
+1. One way to save money on groceries is to buy in season.
+When fresh produce is available because it is being grown right now, your local grocery store and local farmers market can sell it at lower prices.

-If you want to buy vegetables or fruits that are not in season, see what you can find in the frozen foods section instead.
+If you want to buy fresh fruits and vegetables that are not in season, see what you can find in the frozen foods section instead.
 You may be able to substitute frozen for fresh at additional savings.

-2. Shop the sales – Make the grocery store circular your friend.
-Each and every week, check what is for sale on the front page.
-These are the loss leaders (the items reduced heavily in order to get you in the store) and these are what you want to stock up on.
+2. Make the grocery store circular your friend.
+Every single week, check what is for sale on the front page.
+These are the loss leaders (the heavily reduced items that are meant to get you into the store) and these are what you want to stock up on.

 If granola bars are on sale for $.99 per box this week and you use them regularly, buy four.
 If cereal or macaroni and cheese are on a deep discount ($1.49 and $.69 respectively, for example), buy six.
-These shelf stable items last for quite awhile and if you can get them at a cheap price, it’s way better than having to shell out $3.69 for one box when you realize you need them.
+These shelf-stable items last for quite a while and if you can get them for deep discounts, it’s way better than having to shell out a full price of $3.69 for one box when you realize you need them.

-3. Use coupons – Another way to save some money at the grocery store checkout is to use coupons.
+3. Another way to save some money at the grocery store checkout is to use coupons.
 Every little bit helps and the savings really do add up.
 You can find them in the newspaper, online, or through various apps (such as Ibotta and Checkout 51).

 Be sure to take a quick scan through your grocery list and match what savings are available before heading to the store, as new coupons are added daily.
 Most grocery stores also offer their own digital coupons, so you can easily take advantage of that savings as well.